Worsening water shortage in Philippines triggers probe

-MANILA (BLOOMBERG) - The Philippine Senate will investigate a worsening water shortage in the capital region that has spread to the main business district in Makati City and will likely last for months.
+MANILA • The Philippine Senate will investigate a worsening water shortage in the capital region that has spread to the main business district in Makati City and will likely last for months.

-Officials from Ayala Corp's Manila Water Co, whose tens of thousands of customers have been hit by water interruptions since the first week of March will face a probe on March 19, Senator Grace Poe said in a statement.
+Officials from Ayala Corp's Manila Water, whose tens of thousands of customers have been hit by water interruptions since the first week of this month will face a probe on Tuesday next week, Senator Grace Poe said in a statement.

 Manila Water, which supplies half of the capital region, said the situation will return to normal when the rains come.